Bharadwaj-183/treasurehunt-frontend/README.md

 *Fourth round is patiently finding the right door. which assesses the PERSEVERANCE of user.

 *Fifth round is finding that they need to rearrange all the clues. which tests their ATTENTION TO DETAIL.

+/* I want to share that there is a small bug in the application , that the app becomes unresponsive when the page is reloaded.
+The app worked completely fine at localhost .
+I dont know why ,  but the  error showed up after deployment even after certain changes and re-deployments (even in different platforms) the bug persisted.
+Apparently even though I am using MongoDB backend , reloading the page is causing some loss of state of app .
+I am trying my best to fix the bug at the earliest. */

+Thanking you :)